Essay Version 2.0

-Morality is a term that refers to the creation of and adherence to rules that govern human behavior on the basis of some idea of right and wrong.
-Whatever your concept of morality, it must address the human capacity to identify and choose between right and wrong.
+Morality is a term that refers to our adherence to rules that govern human behavior on the basis of some idea of right and wrong.
+Ethics refers to our process of reasoning about moral rules.
+Whatever your concept of morality, it must address the human capacity to identify and choose between right and wrong and then to act accordingly.
 Socrates believed that nobody willingly chooses to do wrong.
 He maintained that doing wrong always harmed the wrongdoer and that nobody seeks to bring harm upon themselves.
 In this view all wrongdoing is the result of ignorance.
 This means that it is impossible for a human being to willingly do wrong because their instinct for self interest prevents them from doing so.
 This is an extraordinary statement that strikes disbelief in many people going all the way back to Aristotle.
 It seems contrary to experience that nobody knowingly does wrong.
 Perhaps you have personally witnessed examples of people who did wrong and seemed to know full well that their behavior was wrong.
-I propose that this belief of Socrates is true in a clear and simple way.
+We propose that this belief of Socrates is true in a clear and simple way.

 It is true that people can choose to do things they know other people think are wrong.
 It is even true that people can choose to do things that they believe are wrong for others while trying to benefit themselves.
 However, people do not choose to do things that they perceive in the moment of decision to be wrong (harmful) for themselves.
 Humans have a powerful instinct for benefiting themselves.
 Even when there is an obvious inherent self harm in the action, people can do wrong and cause harm while their goal is to seek after the good they believe will benefit them.
 Our objective knowledge is often subordinated to the power of our intuitive personal self-understanding.
 It is our personal intuition into a sense of our own well being that causes us to choose to do, or have a compulsion to do, a particular wrong even when that wrongdoing will obviously harm us.
-An example is a psychologically distraught person obsessed with cutting themselves.
+We have an instinct to engage in our own personal calculus about what is best for our own well being.
+One example is a psychologically distraught person obsessed with cutting themselves.
 We know that such persons are merely trying to relieve psychological stress.
 They discover that, for some reason, cutting their flesh provides this relief.
 Here, we must keep the distinction between ends and means clear in our minds.
 They do not cut in order to harm their flesh.
 That is just a means.
 They cut in order to relieve stress, which is the end that their action seeks to obtain.
 In their intuitive calculus of personal benefit, they conclude that their overall state, which results from cutting, is better than the state of unrelieved stress.
 Even though the rationality and efficacy of such actions can be questioned, these persons believe they are benefiting themselves.
-A basic principle in Socrates’ perspective is that choices, right or wrong, serve the ends that the chooser seeks to obtain and not the means through which the ends are realized.
+A basic principle in this Socratic perspective is that choices, right or wrong, serve the ends that the chooser seeks to obtain and not the means through which the ends are realized.

 Ask Yourself Two Questions: